powercord-org/powercord/.github/ISSUE_TEMPLATE/translator_bug_report.md

 ---
-name: Spotify Bug Report
+name: Translator Bug Report
-about: Create a report for the Spotify plugin to help us improve
+about: Create a report for the Translator plugin to help us improve
-title: '[Spotify]'
+title: '[Translator]'
-labels: 'bug'
+labels: 'enhancement'
 assignees: ''

 ---